 I: Stop waiting around trying to convince yourself that you should do it – just go and do it.
 In reality, the hardest part about teaching abroad is saying yes and making the commitment to go and do something you’ve always wanted to do.

 It is in this environment that you’ll learn about yourself, become part of a new culture, and learn about a new place.
 Think of it as a learning experience and I guarantee you won’t be disappointed.
 If you’re wondering how to start, just get online, do some research, and email your CV to a few schools.
-There are dozens of online resources for researching jobs and you can always refer to Borderless Travels or shoot me an email.
+There are dozens of online resources for researching jobs.
 In the end the best thing to do is to just get out there and do it!